-Fiscal corruption is likely to undermine government trustworthiness and, thus, the legitimacy of the government, where legitimacy refers to citizens' approval of the government, and justifies citizens' obedience.
-When the institutions are legitimate, citizens have a predisposition to consider obedience to them as reasonable and appropriate (Fauvelle-Aymar, 1999).
-A government's lack of legitimacy, on the other hand, diminishes almost by definition the perceived moral justification for obeying its laws (as we will return to in Section 5).
-Furthermore, of particular importance in this context is that citizens' disrespect for the tax laws may initiate disrespect for other laws, and, thus contribute to further undermining the legitimacy of government (Graetz, Reinganum & Wilde, 1986).
+Fiscal corruption is likely to undermine government trustworthiness and, thus, the legitimacy of the government, where legitimacy refers to citizens' approval of the government, which in turn justifies citizens' obedience.
+13 When the institutions are legitimate, citizens have a predisposition to consider obedience to them as reasonable and appropriate (Fauvelle-Aymar, 1999).
+A government's lack of legitimacy, on the other hand, diminishes almost by definition the perceived moral justification for obeying its laws (we return to this point in Section 5).
+Furthermore, of particular importance in this context is that citizens' disrespect for the tax laws may initiate disrespect for other laws, and, thus contribute to further undermining the legitimacy of government (Graetz, Reinganum, & Wilde, 1986).
 This suggests a vicious circle where distrust breeds distrust.
-In contrast, government trustworthiness and widespread public support tends to legitimise the public sector, and may so impose some social norm to pay taxes.
+In contrast, government trustworthiness and widespread public support tends to legitimize the public sector, and may therefore impose some social norm to pay taxes.
 Hence, it is important to take a broader view of the societal effects of corruption in tax administration.

 The need for a broader view on taxation derives from the fact that taxation is essential for shaping state-citizen relations (Levi, 1988; Moore, 1998).
 For instance, in Europe over the past two centuries, taxation and disputes over the use of revenues have stimulated the development of greater citizen rights and privileges, with democratic institutions enforcing accountability and greater transparency in expenditures (Tilly, 1992).
-And it almost goes without saying that fiscal corruption, as an integral part of tax collection, does not contribute to establish productive state-society relations.
-Survey research from a number of countries concludes that citizens' in general view corruption negatively even in countries where it is widespread.
-Miller, Grødeland & Koshechkina (1998), for instance, in a study of bribery in the Czech Republic, Slovakia, Bulgaria and Ukraine, find that public opinion in all four countries is against corruption.
-The morality of public office holders is therefore most likely an important source of government trustworthiness (Hardin, 1996; Brennan, 1998).
+Moreover, it almost goes without saying that fiscal corruption, as an integral part of tax collection, does not contribute to establish productive state-society relations.
+Survey research from a number of countries concludes that citizens in general view corruption negatively even where it is widespread.
+Miller, Grødeland, and Koshechkina (1998), for instance, in a study of bribery in the Czech Republic, Slovakia, Bulgaria and Ukraine, find that public opinion in all four countries is against corruption.
+The morality of public officeholders is therefore most likely an important source of government trustworthiness (Brennan, 1998; Hardin, 1996).

 Recent research also indicates that citizens' trust in their fellow citizens is strongly influenced by whether they have confidence in the government that they share (Brehm & Rahn, 1997).
 This observation strengthens the need for a broader view of the societal effects of fiscal corruption.
-We know that a functioning social order requires social behaviour (Coleman, 2000; Serageldin & Grootaert, 2000; Putnam, 1993) and a productive set of common norms (Offe, 1999; Bardhan, 1995), which will only evolve in a society of trustworthiness (Sztompka, 1999; Dasgupta, 1988).
+We know that a functioning social order requires social behavior (Coleman, 2000; Putnam, 1993; Serageldin & Grootaert, 2000) and a productive set of common norms (Bardhan, 1995; Offe, 1999), which will only evolve in a society of trustworthiness (Dasgupta, 1988; Sztompka, 1999).

-To summarise, there are two main reasons for taking a broader view on fiscal corruption.
+To summarize, there are two main reasons for taking a broader view on fiscal corruption.
 First, when government is perceived to be trustworthy, citizens are more likely to comply with its demands in general (Levi & Stoker, 2000).
-In this perspective, government trustworthiness is closely linked to citizens' perceptions of the capacity of the government to make credible commitments about the use of their taxes, as well as the government's procedures for designing and implementing policy non-arbitrarily (Levi, 1997, 1988).
-Second, government trustworthiness contributes to social behaviour in general and a productive set of common norms in society.
+From this perspective, government trustworthiness is closely linked to citizens' perceptions of the capacity of the government to make credible commitments about the use of their taxes, as well as the government's procedures for designing and implementing policy nonarbitrarily (Levi, 1997, 1988).
+Second, government trustworthiness contributes to social behavior in general and a productive set of common norms in society.
 These norms are important for establishing the more informal social networks and associations of civic engagement that effects the productivity of the community (Putnam, 1993).
-Moreover, they are also crucial for strengthening the formalised institutional relationships in society such as the political regime, the rule of law, the court system, as well as the tax system, that may have important effects on the rate and pattern of economic development (North, 1990; Olson, 1982).
+Moreover, they are also crucial for strengthening the formalized institutional relationships such as the political regime, the rule of law, the court system, as well as the tax system, that may have important effects on the rate and pattern of economic development (North, 1990; Olson, 1982).